Labelled Cross Section Of Leaf

 1. The Epidermis: Protection and Regulation

 The outermost layer of the leaf is the epidermis, a single layer of tightly packed, transparent cells.
-Its primary function is protection.
+Even so, its primary function is protection.
 This transparent layer allows sunlight to penetrate into the inner tissues, where photosynthesis occurs.
-The epidermis also plays a role in regulating water loss and gas exchange.
+Consider this: the epidermis also plays a role in regulating water loss and gas exchange.
 The epidermal cells are often covered by a waxy cuticle, a protective layer that reduces water loss through transpiration.
 This cuticle is particularly thick on the upper epidermis, the surface exposed to the most sunlight and desiccation.

 2. The Mesophyll: The Photosynthetic Engine